Who is

 1992-1995

-I conducted comprehensive sales training programs consisting of three parts, including a two-day field training entirely focused on cold calling.
+I conducted comprehensive sales training programs consisting of 3 parts, including a two-day field training focusing on cold contacts.

-Over these years, I made about 600 cold calls alongside the salespeople I was training.
-Their biggest fear was being "shamefully" kicked out as uninvited guests.
-However, this only happened once, and even then, in a very mild manner.
+During those years, I conducted around 600 cold contacts together with the salespeople I trained.
+Their biggest fear was being thrown out "in disgrace" as uninvited guests.
+But that only happened once – and even then, in a very mild way.

 INSIGHT

-A polite approach, backed by a well-known brand that evokes positive associations, opens almost any door.
-This is especially true when a person identifies with that brand and absorbs its power.
+A polite demeanor, backed by a well-known brand that evokes positive associations, opens almost every door.
+This is especially true when a person identifies with this brand and internalizes its appeal.

-During this time, I realized that BMW paid a great deal of attention to expanding its customer base through cold calls, while systematic follow-ups with existing and potential customers were virtually non-existent.
+During this time, I realized that BMW placed great emphasis on expanding its customer base through cold contacts, while systematic follow-up with existing and potential customers was virtually non-existent.

-By 1995, I had grown bored with sales training—the tangible results were disproportionately small.
-At the same time, I clearly saw a way out of this situation.
-I decided to develop a medium-term program focused on implementing systematic customer base management and its expansion.
+By 1995, I was fed up with sales training – the tangible results were disproportionate to the effort.
+At the same time, I clearly saw a way out: I decided to develop a medium-term program focused on introducing systematic work with the customer base and gradually expanding it.

 Phase 2